slu-soc5650/slu-soc5650.github.io/content/docs/meeting_01.md

 ## During Class
 {{% callout info %}}
-Check back here before class begins - materials for our first class will be added on February 1st!
+Check back here before class begins - materials for our first class will be added here on February 1st!
 {{% /callout %}}